 This passion fruit margarita recipe recreates the classic, but with a fun twist.

 We get it; you’re craving a margarita.
 Because margarita!
+Or maybe you need a robust and satisfying drink that wakes your taste buds on National Margarita Day (February 22).
 It’s a strong, satisfying drink that wakes all the taste buds.

 That’s why today, our test kitchen chefs decided to share this passion fruit margarita recipe.
 It is easy, tastes great, and you get to add your own unique touch.